Ground state representations of some non-rational conformal nets: Introduction

 \section{Introduction}

 A model of quantum field theory may be in various states: in quantum theory, a system is defined by the algebra of observables and a physical state is realized as a normalized positive linear functional on it \cite{Haag96}.
 Among them, the most important state on a quantum field theory is the vacuum state, and indeed, notable axiomatizations of quantum field theory are formulated in terms of the vacuum state or the vacuum correlation functions.
 Yet, some other states are of particular interest.
-For example, DHR representations correspond to charged states.
-KMS states represent thermally equilibrium states.
+For example, DHR (Doplicher-Haag-Roberts, \cite{DHR69}) representations correspond to charged states.
+KMS (Kubo-Martin-Schwinger, \cite[Section 5.3]{BR2}) states represent thermally equilibrium states.
 Limiting cases of KMS states, where the temperature is zero, are called ground states and they enjoy particular properties.
 In this paper, we construct ground states on chiral components of certain two-dimensional conformal field theories.

 Ground states can be characterized in various ways, see e.g.\! \cite{BR2}.
 In one of them, ground states are invariant under the dynamics and the generator of the dynamics has positive generator.
-In the operator-algebraic setting, this is particularly interesting, because if one has a ground state on a one-dimensional Haag-Kastler net, one can take the dual net in the GNS representation, which can possibly give a new Haag-Kastler net, hence a different model.
+In the operator-algebraic setting, this is particularly interesting, because if one has a ground state on a one-dimensional Haag-Kastler net, one can take the dual net in the GNS (Gelfand-Naimark-Segal, \cite[Section 2.3.3]{BR1}) representation, The dual net should be considered not as an extension but as a possibly new, different model from the original net, because it has a different M\"obius symmetry.
+Let us recall that there is a certain relation between the failure of Haag duality and symmetry breaking (see \cite[Section 1]{BDLR92} for this and some implications on Goldstone bosons), but this does not necessarily hold in $(1+1)$-dimensions, because a Haag-Kastler net is not always the fixed point net of a larger net with respect to a Lie group.